Burney (crater)

 Burney is the second-largest known impact basin on the dwarf planet Pluto.
-With a diameter of over 290 km and possibly up to 350 km, it is the second-largest known impact basin on Pluto, after the Sputnik Planitia basin.
+With a diameter of over 290 km, it is the second-largest known impact basin on Pluto, after the Sputnik Planitia basin.
 Located to the northwest of Sputnik Planitia, Burney lies in heavily glaciated terrain covered in frozen nitrogen and methane.
-Burney is the only known impact basin on Pluto with multiple rims—a multi-ringed impact basin—though its 2–4 rings have been heavily eroded due to Burney's age.
+Burney is the only identified multi-ringed impact basin on Pluto, though its multiple rings have been heavily eroded due to age.
 (Note: Simonelli, a similarly-sized crater on the anti-encounter hemisphere of Pluto, may have multiple rings.
 Sputnik Planitia basin, though much larger, does not have visible rings; any structural features within its outermost rim are buried beneath its nitrogen glaciers.
 The blocky mountains alongside Sputnik Planitia's western border may be related to a peak ring within the basin.)
+It is estimated to be at least 4 billion years old, its interior marked by smaller impact craters.